vesteinn/SmileyCoinAPIBot/README.md

 ## Twitter bot

-Some simple functionality to extract OP_RETURN messages is included.
+Some simple functionality to extract OP_RETURN messages and post to Twitter (using tweepy) is included.
 See the the `twitter` folder for relevant code.

 Use the management command `python manage.py op_return` to scrape interesting op return messages from the chain.
 These can be viewed at something similar to `http://127.0.0.1:8000/op_returns/`.

 To set up a twitter bot, first create a user and a new app with the keys needed.
 Then in the settings file or your local_settings populate

 ```
 TWITTER_API_KEY = ""